How to Animate Components in Next.js with Motion Variants

 Scroll-Based Animation Using useInView

 In this example, we’ll animate a component only when it scrolls into view.
-This is great for performance and engagement—it ensures that elements animate only when users see them.
+This is great for performance and engagement, as it ensures that elements animate only when users see them.
 We use the useInView hook from react-intersection-observer to detect when a component enters the viewport.
 Then we use Framer Motion’s useAnimation hook to trigger the animation manually when the element becomes visible.
 The component starts in a hidden state (opacity 0, pushed down) and animates into a visible state with full opacity and natural position when scrolled into view.

 // components/FadeInSection.js